SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Experiments

-Following, we conducted an ablation study to examine the contribution of each of the key concepts of SD-MVSum; i.e., the use of audio transcripts as an auxiliary data source and the introduction of weighted cross-modal attention for modeling dependencies among different data modalities.
-Our study included the following variants of SD-MVSum: \begin{itemize} \item \textbf{Variant \#1} does not take into account the audio transcripts, and thus performs script-driven video summarization using only the visual content of the video. \item \textbf{Variant \#2} does not apply the proposed dynamic scaling of attention weights and follows a more straightforward data fusion approach, similarly to SD-VSum. \end{itemize} The outcomes of this study, presented in Table \ref{tab:ablation}, document the positive contribution of both of the aforementioned key concepts.
-More specifically, the removal of audio transcripts from the pool of input data (Variant \#1) leads to a consistent drop in the script-driven video summarization performance across both datasets and according to all measures, pointing out the usefulness of audio transcripts when used as an auxiliary source of information.
-This drop is even more pronounced when the cross-attention mechanism does not perform dynamic scaling of the attention weights.
-In this case, we observe a performance drop that is more than $1\%$ on S-VideoXum and more than $0.5\%$ on S-MrHiSum, and is also reflected by the significantly lower $\tau$ and $\rho$ values.
-Such a finding demonstrates the strong contribution of the proposed weighted cross-modal attention mechanism in finding better dependencies among data from different modalities, and advance script-driven video summarization.
+In our first ablation study, that aims to assess the contribution of the key concepts of SD-MVSum, we considered the following variants of SD-MVSum: \begin{itemize} \item \textbf{Variant \#1} does not take into account the audio transcripts, and thus performs script-driven video summarization using only the visual content of the video. \item \textbf{Variant \#2} does not apply the proposed dynamic scaling of attention weights and follows a more straightforward data fusion approach, similarly to SD-VSum. \end{itemize} The outcomes of this study, presented in Table \ref{tab:ablation1}, document the positive contribution of both of the aforementioned key concepts.
+More specifically, the removal of audio transcripts from the pool of input data (Variant \#1) leads to a consistent drop in the script-driven video summarization performance across both datasets and according to all measures (being more pronounced on SM-MrHiSum), pointing out the usefulness of audio transcripts when used as an auxiliary source of information.
+Moreover, scaling the computed attention weights by the utilized cross-modal attention mechanisms using a fixed value - instead of performing dynamic scaling with the help of matrix $\mathbf{S}$ - leads to a similar performance drop in terms of F-Score on SM-MrHiSum, i.e., close to $1\%$, and an even higher drop on SM-VideoXum, namely $>2\%$ (the observed small differences in $\tau$, $\rho$ were not found to be statistically significant).
+Such a finding demonstrates the strong contribution of the proposed weighted cross-modal attention mechanism in finding better dependencies among data from different modalities.

+In our second ablation study, we examined the effect of using fewer or more attention heads in the weighted cross-modal attention mechanisms.
+In particular, starting from the number of heads in SD-VSum ($8$ in total), we measured the performance of SD-MVSum when using half and double of them.
+The results, reported in Table \ref{tab:ablation2}, indicate that the use of $8$-head weighted cross-modal attention mechanisms is the optimal choice for both datasets, and based on both of the employed evaluation protocols.

+In our third ablation study, we investigated the effect of using smaller or larger batches of training data.
+For SM-VideoXum, we started with a batch size equal to the one in \cite{10.1145/3746027.3755821} ($4$ videos, which means $40$ video-script pairs) and then we halved and doubled it.
+For SM-MrHiSum, we started with a similarly large batch size ($64$ video-script pairs), and we again halved and doubled it.
+The outcomes of this study, presented in Tables \ref{tab:ablation3a} and \ref{tab:ablation3b}, show that medium-sized batches of training data lead to the best performance on both datasets.